-- 415. By July 1, 2020, and periodically thereafter, CPD will conduct a department-wide equipment and technology audit to determine what equipment is outdated, broken, or otherwise in need of repair or replacement.
-During each audit, CPD will solicit feedback from representatives of the collective bargaining units representing CPD members. - 416.
-Within 90 days of the completion of the initial audit, CPD will develop a plan, including a timeline for implementation, to prioritize and address the needs for repair or replacement of equipment and technology as identified through the needs assessment ("Equipment and Technology Audit Response Plan").
-CPD will implement the Equipment and Technology Audit Response Plan in accordance with the specified timeline for implementation.

-- 417. As a component of the Equipment and Technology Audit Response Plan, CPD will develop a schedule for future periodic audits.
+- 395. By July 1, 2020, and periodically thereafter, CPD will conduct a department-wide equipment and technology audit to determine what equipment is outdated, broken, or otherwise in need of repair or replacement.
+During each audit, CPD will solicit feedback from representatives of the collective bargaining units representing CPD members. - 396.
+Within 90 days of the completion of the initial audit, CPD will develop a plan, including a timeline for implementation, to prioritize and address the needs for repair or replacement of equipment and technology as identified through the needs assessment ("Equipment and Technology Audit Response Plan"). - 397.
+As a component of the Equipment and Technology Audit Response Plan, CPD will develop a schedule for future periodic audits.
 The schedule will specify the time period within which future periodic audits will occur.
 The time period may vary for different equipment types to account for differences in the expected useful life of different equipment types.
-CPD will perform the periodic audits in accordance with the schedule. - 418.
-In order to facilitate physical health and mental well-being, CPD will ensure its members have access to exercise equipment at CPD facilities in geographically dispersed areas throughout the City.
+CPD will perform the periodic audits in accordance with the schedule.

+398. In order to facilitate physical health and mental well-being, CPD will ensure its members have access to exercise equipment at CPD facilities in geographically dispersed areas throughout the City.